DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 The current problems associated with hypercentrality are just the early symptoms of a far worse crisis to come, since these vast corporations aim for total global dominance and possess a growing number of resources.
-Facebook and Twitter increasingly set the norm for what is acceptable or not, both in terms of user privacy and freedom of expression in general.
+Facebook increasingly sets the norm for what is acceptable or not, both in terms of user privacy and freedom of expression in general.
 The moment that Facebook has the power to decide that showing a beheaded women is less shocking than nudity, some serious